Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Introduction

-Temporal blindness refers to the inability of LLM agents to account for the real-world time that elapses between user messages or agent actions.
-Unlike humans, who naturally factor in the passage of time when reasoning about events, LLM agents typically treat each conversation turn as occurring in a timeless vacuum.
-By default, these models treat dialogue context as a static, stationary sequence of tokens, ignoring the fact that the external world, which their tools interact with, can be in constant flux.
-This temporal disconnect leads to a significant liability in tool-calling decisions.
-An agent may either over-rely on a previous observation that is now outdated, thus skipping a necessary tool call, or unnecessarily repeat a tool call for information that has not changed.
-This, as exemplified in Figure~\ref{fig:intro}, leads to either acting on stale information and producing erroneous outputs in the case of over-reliance, or wasting resources and introducing inefficiency and latency through redundant queries in the case of under-reliance.
-Neither case aligns with how humans make tool call decisions.
+We refer to temporal blindness as the inability of LLM agents to account for the real-world time that elapses between user messages and agent actions.
+While humans naturally integrate the passage of time into their decision-making processes~\cite{Pöppel1978}, LLM agents, by default, operate in environments without intrinsic temporal grounding, making them unable to account for the intervals between messages.
+Furthermore, our experiments reveal that even when augmented with explicit temporal information, contemporary agents fail to align their tool-use decisions with human preferences regarding elapsed time, underscoring a significant misalignment in their understanding of the external world's dynamics.
+Specifically, an agent may either over-rely on a previous observation that is now outdated, thus skipping a necessary tool call, or unnecessarily repeat a tool call for information that is not likely to change (e.g. the radius of the Earth).
+This, as exemplified in Figure~\ref{fig:intro}, leads to either acting on stale information and producing erroneous outputs in the case of \textbf{over-reliance}, or wasting resources and introducing inefficiency and latency through redundant queries in the case of \textbf{under-reliance}.
+Neither case aligns with how humans seek help from tools.
 In practice, humans develop a preference for tool use that is context-sensitive: we generally avoid re-checking stable facts while still knowing when fresh observations are necessary.